ivanph/resume/resume.md

 ## Software Developer

 ------
-I have been working as a developer, professionally, for about 4 years.
+I have been working as a professional developer for about 5 years.
 My experience has been a mix of web development and native applications, primarily in Node.js, Qt , Java and PHP.
-I currently focus on building backend services using Node.js.
+I currently focus on building backend services using Node.js but I'm always open to learning new technologies.
 I have worked with frameworks such as Restify, Express, Hapi, Angular and React.

 > [github.com/ivanph](https://github.com/ivanph)
 > [ivan.pintadoh@gmail.com](mailto:ivan.pintadoh@gmail.com)